Student Handbook

 Jurisdiction

-This procedure applies to behaviors from students that take place on a CCCS campus, at CCCS sponsored events, and may also apply to off-campus and to online behavior when the Senior Student Affairs Officer (SSAO) or designee determines that the off-campus or online behavior affects a substantial CCCS interest.
-A substantial CCCS or College interest includes, but is not limited to the following, when the circumstances are such that there is a disruption to CCCS or College operations, a significant negative impact to the campus community, or a detriment to the educational interests of the System or College:
+This procedure applies to behaviors from students that take place on a CCCS campus, at CCCS sponsored events, and this procedure may also apply to off-campus and to online conduct when the Senior Student Affairs Officer (SSAO) or designee determines that the off-campus or online conduct affects a substantial CCCS interest.
+A substantial CCCS or College interest may include, but is not limited to the following: when the circumstances are such that there is a disruption to CCCS or College operations, a significant negative impact to the campus community, or a detriment to the educational interests of the System or College:

-- Any action that constitutes criminal offense as defined by federal or Colorado law.
-This includes, but is not limited to, single or repeat violations of any local, state, or federal law committed in the municipality where the System or the College is located;
+- Any action that constitutes criminal offense as defined by applicable law.
+This includes, but is not limited to, single or repeat violations of any local, state, federal, or other applicable law committed in the place where the System or the College is located or where the student was located when the violation occurred.

 - Any situation where it appears that the accused individual may present a danger or threat to the health or safety of self or others; and/or